Memory and Sleep Research

 Participation involves:

-- screening tests including blood draws, MRI and memory screening
+- screening tests including blood draws, MRI, and memory screening

 - use of the study drug trazodone